 An officer may resign at any time by giving written notice to the President or the Secretary.
 A resignation shall take effect on the date of receipt of the notice or at any later date specified.

 Any officer may be removed from office by a majority vote of the Board of Directors, when the Board determines it is in the best interest to do so.

 The fiscal and elective year of the organization shall run from January 1 through December 31 of each year.

-This committee will identify meeting locations and manage all details associated with the logistics of a meeting or event.
-Coordination with the meeting activities could include working with the Board, the Education/Meeting Program Committee and finalizing any speaker needs for a specific meeting.
+This committee chair(s) and their committee members will manage all details associated with the logistics of a meeting or event.
+Coordination with the meeting activities could includes:

-Annual membership dues of the Council shall be payable in advance of each fiscal year or before becoming a Member of good-standing to the Council Treasurer.
+Annual membership dues shall be payable in advance of each fiscal year or before becoming a Member of good-standing to the Council Treasurer.
 The amount of dues shall be established by the Board of Directors to cover reasonable expenses of the organization while maintaining the organization's financial stability.

 Dues must be paid in full within thirty (30) days of receipt of notice.
 Failure to meet the payment deadline will require re-application and acceptance into the PRC.